wonderbird/wonderbird.github.io/_posts/2022-03-23-applied-forensics-development-cycles.md

 As a consequence, the subsequent sections focus on the time period from 11/2019 to 11/2020:

-{% include gallery.html id="DevCycles2019" folder="hospitalrun/analysis/development-cycles"
+{% include gallery.html id="DevCycles2019" folder="hospitalrun/analysis/development-cycles/2019-2020"
-   images="2019-2020-frontend-commits_by_year_month.png,2019-2020-server-commits_by_year_month.png,2019-2020-components-commits_by_year_month.png"
+   images="frontend-commits_by_year_month.png,server-commits_by_year_month.png,components-commits_by_year_month.png"
-   captions="Frontend: Commits by Year and Month in 2019-2020,Server: Commits by Year and Month in 2019-2020,Components: Commits by Year and Month in 2019-2020" %}
+   captions="Frontend: Commits by Year and Month (2019-2020),Server: Commits by Year and Month in (2019-2020),Components: Commits by Year and Month (2019-2020)" %}

 Analyzing the repositories using [gitstat](https://github.com/gktrk/gitstats) shows, that the development activity reached a peak in February 2020.
 It slowed